nikola-wd/gulp-es6-sass/README.md

 ## Important

-The gulp copy task will copy anything you add to `./app/` to `./dist/`.
+When building, the gulp copy task will copy anything new inside `./app/` to `./dist/`.
 If there is a new file or directory you do not want to copy, simply add the path to the `copyPaths` array in the gulpfile.